ronkok/Hurmet/docs/manual.md

 Unit

-:   A Humet _unit_ can be applied to a numberic value.
+:   A Humet _unit_ can be applied to a numeric value.
     There are three ways to write a Hurmet unit.

     1. A unit name between apostrophes, aka single straight quotation marks,